caue-paiva/airflow_project/README.md

-## Crypto Data ETL project with Airflow and AWS
+## Crypto Data ETL pipeline with Airflow and AWS

 :us: